loadchange/openai-conversion-proxy/README.md

 A versatile Cloudflare Workers-based proxy service designed to standardize AI APIs from multiple vendors, including OpenAI itself, into a single unified interface.
 Our service enhances integration into the existing OpenAI ecosystem while enabling cost-effective AI solutions through usage monitoring, response caching, and the ability to switch between AI providers with a simple token change.

-*Please note that openai-conversion-proxy is an independent project and is not officially affiliated with OpenAI.*

 ## Features

 - Proxy and standardize APIs from multiple AI providers, as well as OpenAI's own API, to a unified OpenAI-style API format.